-This creamy pumpkin pasta sauce recipe is a take on the classic alfredo sauce.
-A fall themed creamy pasta sauce made with seasonal ingredients.
+This creamy pumpkin pasta sauce recipe is a fall inspired take on the classic alfredo sauce.
+A delicious creamy pasta sauce recipe!

 Ingredients to make pumpkin pasta sauce